-People who are living in Assam before March 25, 1971 considered as the citizens of Assam.
-People had to submit a form with any of the 14 ‘List A’ documents to establish family residence before the cut off date and another ‘List B’ docs to establish ties with the ancestor they belongs to.
+People who are living in Assam before March 25, 1971, considered as the citizens of Assam.
+People had to submit a form with any of the 14 ‘List A’ documents to establish family residence before the cut off date and another ‘List B’ docs to establish ties with the ancestor they belong to.

-If any one wants to see his name in the selected list of the citizens of Assam then they have to submit a form with any ‘List A’ documents to prove his residence in the state before March 25, 1971.
+If anyone wants to see his name in the selected list of the citizens of Assam then they have to submit a form with any ‘List A’ documents to prove his residency in the state before March 25, 1971.

 If anybody claims that his/ her ancestors are native residents of the Assam then he/she has to submit a form with any document mentioned in the ‘List B’.